-The amendments clarify the accounting for transactions that include the receipt or payment of advance consideration in a foreign currency.
-The Interpretation covers foreign currency transactions when an entity recognizes a non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration before the entity recognizes the related asset, expense or income.
+On 8 December 2016, IASB issued IFRIC 22 Foreign Currency Transactions and Advance Consideration to clarify the accounting for transactions that include the receipt or payment of advance consideration in a foreign currency.
+The Interpretation covers foreign currency transactions when an entity recognises a non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration before the entity recognises the related asset, expense or income.
 The date of the transaction, for the purpose of determining the exchange rate, is the date of initial recognition of the non-monetary prepayment asset or deferred income liability.
 If there are multiple payments or receipts in advance, a date of transaction is established for each payment or receipt.
-The amendment is effective for annual reporting periods beginning on or after 1 January 2018 with earlier application is permitted.
+IFRIC 22 is effective for annual reporting periods beginning on or after 1 January 2018 with earlier application is permitted.
 The Group is in the process of assessing the impact of the amendment on consolidated financial position or performance of the Group.